 Installation of security measures will be carried out following a security assessment of your home by a police Crime Reduction Officer and fire & rescue service Risk Manager.
 Although the police are required to carry out the assessment it is not necessary to report the abuse to them to receive support via the Sanctuary Scheme.

 The scheme is co-ordinated by ESDAS in partnership with Surrey Police, Surrey Fire & Rescue Service, Mole Valley District Council, Reigate & Banstead Borough Council, Tandridge District Council, Raven Housing Trust and Circle Housing Mole Valley.
-If you would like further information about the Sanctuary Scheme please contact ESDAS on 01737 771350.
+Call us to find out more 01737 771350.

 Mole Valley District Council